metio/terraform-provider-k8s/docs/data-sources/everest_percona_com_database_cluster_v1alpha1_manifest.md

 - `data_source` (Attributes) DataSource defines a data source for bootstraping a new cluster (see [below for nested schema](#nestedatt--spec--data_source))
 - `monitoring` (Attributes) Monitoring is the monitoring configuration (see [below for nested schema](#nestedatt--spec--monitoring))
 - `paused` (Boolean) Paused is a flag to stop the cluster
 - `proxy` (Attributes) Proxy is the proxy specification.
-If not set, an appropriateproxy specification will be applied for the given engine.
-Acommon use case for setting this field is to control theexternal access to the database cluster. (see [below for nested schema](#nestedatt--spec--proxy))
+If not set, an appropriate proxy specification will be applied for the given engine.
+A common use case for setting this field is to control the external access to the database cluster. (see [below for nested schema](#nestedatt--spec--proxy))
 - `sharding` (Attributes) Sharding is the sharding configuration.
 PSMDB-only (see [below for nested schema](#nestedatt--spec--sharding))

 <a id="nestedatt--spec--engine"></a>